survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 ## Webpack Optimization Plugins

-Webpack includes a collection of optimization related plugins:
+You can find a collection of optimization-related plugins for webpack:

 * [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin) allows you to push the problem of generating compressed files to webpack to potentially save processing time on the server.
-* `webpack.optimize.UglifyJsPlugin` allows you to minify output using different heuristics.
-Certain of them break code unless you are careful.
 * `webpack.optimize.AggressiveSplittingPlugin` allows you to split code into smaller bundles as discussed in the *Bundle Splitting* chapter.
-The result is ideal for a HTTP/2 environment.
+The result is ideal for an HTTP/2 environment.
 * `webpack.DefinePlugin` allows you to use feature flags in your code and eliminate the redundant code as discussed in this chapter.
 * [lodash-webpack-plugin](https://www.npmjs.com/package/lodash-webpack-plugin) creates smaller Lodash builds by replacing feature sets with smaller alternatives leading to more compact builds.